Free Education

 Play-based Learning

 Play is not just fun; it’s an educational powerhouse.
-At ChildsPlay International, we believe in the power of play-based learning.
-Through activities such as storytelling and art, and soft skills like winning and losing gracefully, children discover their unique capabilities and develop self-confidence and improve literacy.
+Through activities such as storytelling, drawing and play, children in our program discover their unique capabilities and develop self-confidence, friendships and improve literacy.

 Children learn the rules of a game and, beyond that, how to make spatial and temporal judgments.
 They also learn soft skills, like how to win and lose with grace.
 They learn their own unique capabilities and develop self-confidence.
 Play serves as a powerful educational tool, offering valuable lessons in a dynamic and engaging manner.